kopia/kopia/site/content/docs/Policy/_index.md

 This controls how many parallel uploads can occur during snapshot creation.

 ## Compression
 This defines what type of compression is used.
 This can be changed at any point in time as the deduplication happens before compression, and changes won't affect already saved files.
-The algorithm can be set using Compressor: Options can be zstd,
+The algorithm can be set using Compressor: Options can be zstd, pgzip, s2.
+Read more about compression [here](compression/#compression).
 ```
 Compression:
   Compressor:                         zstd